Sign of the Jerusalem Hotel, East Jerusalem, July 8, 2024

 1

 Raed Saadeh, interview by the author, September 11, 2024.
-All subsequent quotes from Saadeh are from that interview, and the information in this article about the hotel is based on it as well.
+All subsequent quotes from Saadeh are from this interview, and the information in this article about the hotel is based on it as well.

 Load More Load Less